Configuring OAuth Authentication

 Where:

 <value> is the URI of the OAuth introspection endpoint.
 Only HTTPS is supported.
 If you specify an HTTPS address, certificates and certificate authorities must be configured on the event broker.
-See Managing Server Certificates.
+For more information, see Managing Server Certificates.

 The no version of the command, no introspection, returns the endpoint value to none.